OceaneC/rest_api_test/README.md

 GRANT SELECT ON TABLE technical_test.* TO test_user;
 ```

 To help with the creation of the database, I created a python script to automate part of it.
 This script is commented and can be found in `src/database_creation.py`.
+Please note	 that to run this script, you will need to download the data at [https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption#](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption#) and modify this file to replace the '?' with nothing.

 ### Creation of the API